Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy: Introduction

 \section{Introduction}

-In 1954, R. H. Dicke first proposed superradiance, i.e. cooperative spontaneous emission, for many two-level atoms within light sub-wavelength, and introduced Dicke states to describe the quantum states of atoms, which couple uniformly with the radiation field~\citep{Dicke1954}.
-Inspired by this seminal work, there were extensive theoretical and experimental studies in the 1980s on the superradiance and the related phenomenon~\citep{AnatoliiVAndreev1980}.
-Since the superradiance was often generated by the collective decay of the atomic ensemble, it was normally considered as a transient phenomenon.
-However, in 2009, D. Meiser et al. proposed that such a collective decay can be compensated by an incoherent atomic pumping, and predicted that the resulting steady-state superradiance can have an ultra-narrow spectrum in optical lattice clocks systems~\citep{Meiser2009}.
-Because such a radiation is robust to the cavity fluctuation, it has strong application potentials in quantum metrology~\citep{Ludlow2015}.
-Since then, the steady-state superradiance has been extensively studied~\citep{PhysRevA.98.063837,Zhang2021,Bohnet2012,Norcia2016,Norcia2018}.
+In 1954, R. H. Dicke ~\citep{Dicke1954} presented a comprehensive analysis of superradiance, i.e. cooperative spontaneous emission by many two-level atoms.
+For atoms confined well within an optical wavelength and hence coupled uniformly to the radiation field, the so-called Dicke states can be used to describe the symmetric quantum states of the atoms, and to analyze the collective coupling of the atomic ensemble with the radiation field.
+Inspired by this seminal work, there were extensive theoretical and experimental studies in the 1980s on superradiance and related phenomena~\citep{AnatoliiVAndreev1980,Gross1982}.
+Since superradiance is generated by collective emission of the atomic ensemble, it was initially considered as a transient phenomenon.
+However, in 2009, Meiser et al. proposed~\citep{Meiser2009} that the collective decay can be compensated by incoherent excitation, and they predicted steady-state superradiance with ultra-narrow spectra in optical lattice clock systems.
+Because this radiation is robust against cavity fluctuations, it has strong application potential in quantum metrology and thus it has been studied extensively thereafter~\citep{Ludlow2015,PhysRevA.98.063837,Zhang2021,Bohnet2012,Norcia2016,Norcia2018}.

-In the most studies mentioned above, the atomic ensemble considered is much larger than the light wavelength.
-However, since the atoms are arranged in an optical cavity, they couple nearly uniformly with the cavity mode, and the involved physics is essentially the same as that explored by R. H. Dicke.
-In 2006, M. O. Scully extended superradiance to atomic ensemble in free space, which is larger than light wavelength, and introduced the time-Dicke states to account for spatial phase variation of the coupling ~\citep{PhysRevLett.96.010501}.
-By further combining with the electromagnetically induced transparency, the timed Dicke states can be used to form a tight-binding lattice in momentum space, and to explore quantum lattice dynamics, such as Bloch oscillations, Wannier-Stark ladders, and Bloch band collapsing and so on~\cite{PhysRevLett.114.043602}.